FistOfTheNorthStar/tiny_flags/README.md

 # tiny_flags
 A lightweight Python package for efficient settings management and manipulation.
 Easily handle language preferences, settings, and other flag-based configurations using minimal memory.
-Still under construction, but development package works as it should.

 Features:
-32-bit and 64-bit bitfield support (reserve one 32/64 bit integer in database tha) Automatic bit position management
+32-bit and 64-bit bitfield support (reserve one 32/64 bit integer) Automatic bit position management
 Boolean flags and multi-option settings
-Ordered dictionary configuration
+Ordered dictionary configuration for easy use
-Type-safe operations
 Memory efficient
-Perfect for storing for example app settings that do not need indexing on DB.
+Perfect for storing app settings, where complex queries are not required.

 Installation:
 Install using pip: